OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-3.x.md

 See the [Release Notes](https://octopus.com/downloads/compare?from=3.3.27&amp;to=3.4.0) for breaking changes and more information.

 **Using TeamCity NuGet feeds?** You will need to upgrade your TeamCity server to v9.0 or newer and [enable the NuGet v2 API](https://teamcity-support.jetbrains.com/hc/en-us/community/posts/206817105-How-to-enable-NuGet-feed-v2).
-Octopus 3.4+ no longer supports the custom NuGet v1 feeds from TeamCity 7.x-8.x.
-We recommend upgrading to the latest TeamCity version available due to continual improvements in their NuGet feed - or switch to using the [Octopus built-in repository](/docs/home/packaging-applications/package-repositories.md).
+Octopus 3.4+ no longer supports the custom NuGet v1 feeds from TeamCity 7.x-8.x.�We recommend upgrading to the latest TeamCity version available due to continual improvements in their NuGet feed - or switch to using the�[Octopus built-in repository](/docs/home/packaging-applications/package-repositories.md).

 **Want to use SemVer 2 for packages or releases?** You will need to upgrade OctoPack and/or octo.exe to 3.4 or newer.